hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

 `C-u M-s M-a REGEXP <RET> GROUP <RET> SPACING <RET> REPEAT <RET>' `C-u M-x foreign-regexp/align <RET> REGEXP <RET> GROUP <RET> SPACING <RET> REPEAT <RET>'

-     Align the current region using a full foreign regexp read from the minibuffer.
+     Align the current region using an ad-hoc rule read from the minibuffer.

      Example)

-       < Use regexp of Perl in this example. >
+       < Use perl-style foreign regexp in this example. >

        When texts in region is: